raket/idea-silverstripe/README.md

 * Contributing without coding
     * [File issues](https://github.com/raket/idea-silverstripe/issues/new) for bugs, suggestions and requests.
 This is a great and easy way to help out.
 * Contributing code
-    * The [developer setup instructions](https://github.com/dmarcotte/idea-handlebars/blob/master/developer_environment.md) provided by [@dmarcotte](https://github.com/dmarcotte) should get you up and running in no time
+    * The awesome [developer setup instructions](https://github.com/dmarcotte/idea-handlebars/blob/master/developer_environment.md) provided by [@dmarcotte](https://github.com/dmarcotte) should get you up and running in no time.
+    * After the initial setup clone or fork this repo and create an IntelliJ IDEA plugin project.
+When the project is created you need to mark the gen package and the resources package as source roots for the project to compile properly.
     * Look at [contrib-welcome issues](https://github.com/raket/idea-silverstripe/issues?direction=desc&labels=contrib-welcome&page=1&sort=created&state=open) for ideas, or [submit an idea of your own](https://github.com/raket/idea-silverstripe/issues/new).

 ## Acknowledgements